rgroli/other.nvim/README.md

 #### Builtin Mappings ####
-Right now there are builtin mappings for `angular`, `laravel` and `livewire`.
+Right now there are builtin mappings for `angular`, `rails`, `laravel` and `livewire`.
 The implementation of the mappings is straightforward and can be viewed [here](https://github.com/rgroli/other.nvim/blob/main/lua/other-nvim/builtin/mappings.lua).
 I'd ❤️ to see contributions to extend this list.
 To use the builtin mappings they can be passed as string to the mappings in the setup.

 ```lua